gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Write a Function that takes an array and moves all of the zeros to the end.
+- Write a Function that, given an array, moves all of the zeros to the end.

 ##### Constraints